Harleyorf/Harleyorf/README.md

 About Me 👨‍
 ----------------------------
 - 💻 Studying mechatronics engineering.
 I love to learn new skills and technologies.
 I want to help others sharing my knowledge.
-- 🔭 I’m currently learning Front-End Web Development and improving my algorithm skills👨‍💻.
+- 🔭 I’m currently improving my algorithm skills👨‍💻.
 - 📫 How to reach me:  <a href="https://www.linkedin.com/in/iharleyorf/"> Linkedin</a>